-Source: Congressional Budget Office, Pell Grant Program-CBO'S February 2021 Baseline.
+Source: Congressional Budget Office, Pell Grant Program-CBO'S May 2022 Baseline; and appropriations acts.
 Notes: Numbers in parentheses are negative numbers.
 For a history of surpluses and shortfalls in the Pell Grant program since AY1973-1974, see Table D-1.

 - a.
-This number includes annual discretionary appropriations and may include additional mandatory and discretionary funding.
-For a list of the applicable legislation and amounts, see Table C-I. - b.
+This number includes annual discretionary appropriations and mandatory appropriations to augment discretionary funding and may include additional discretionary and mandatory funding.
+For a list of the applicable legislation and amounts, see Table C-1. - b.
 All estimates of expenditures are subject to change. - c.
-The Consolidated Appropriations Act, 2017 (P.L.
-115-31) rescinded \$1.310 billion of the cumulative surplus. - d.
 The Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 (P.L.
-115-245) rescinded \$600 million of the cumulative surplus. - e.
+115-245) rescinded \$600 million of the cumulative surplus. - d.
 The Further Consolidated Appropriations Act, 2020 (P.L.
-116-94) rescinded \$500 million from the cumulative surplus. - f.
-The Consolidated Appropriations Act, 2021 rescinded \$500 million from the cumulative surplus.
+116-94) rescinded \$500 million from the cumulative surplus. - e.
+The Consolidated Appropriations Act, 2021 (P.L.
+116-260) rescinded \$500 million from the cumulative surplus. - f.
+The Consolidated Appropriations Act, 2022 (P.L.
+117-103) rescinded \$1.050 billion from the cumulative surplus.